 In this page, we aim to assist anyone that is facing insolvency proceedings, whether corporate or personal by citing useful passages and authorities from other cases that provide important reference for anyone that seeks to challenge the validity of a debt.
-Our readers may download and use the various case authorities we cite by clicking on the links provided.

 Re Fraser ex parte v Central Bank of London (1892) 2 QB 633

 In Fraser ex parte v Central Bank of London (1892), we have the classic and long established authority providing the example of the insolvency court’s duty of inquiry.

 Fraser was a judgment debtor, who had exhaustively challenged the imposition of a judgment debt upon him, but without success.
 Fraser’s application to set aside the judgment debt had failed before a Master (twice), Judge (once), Divisional Court (once) and Court of Appeal (once), yet this presented no bar in the Bankruptcy Court.

 Unlike in the Millinder v Middlesbrough FC case, Fraser’s applications were not maliciously certified as “totally without merit” to conceal the frauds.
 Fraser was afforded the duty of inquiry, Millinder was not.